GPUs

 How to Overclock Your Graphics Card to Boost Performance: Step by Step Guide with Pictures

 Overclocking GPUs is a fairly safe and easy process.
 If done right, it won’t void your warranty and can boost your gaming performance by at least 10%.
-Unlike CPUs, you don’t have to mess with the BIOS or worry about BSODs here.
-You just need a couple of free overclocking tools and a benchmarking application which can be a game or a synthetic like Unigine Heaven or Valley.
+Unlike CPUs, you don’t have to mess with the BIOS or worry about BSODs.
+You’ll need a couple of free overclocking tools and a benchmarking application which can be a game or a synthetic like Unigine Heaven or Valley.
 Let’s get overclocking!

 How to Overclock Your Graphics Card